Sam has been a firefighter for nine years. He currently serves as lieutenant and public information officer of his city's fire department.

 - Phrases like "I don't want to hear any more about it or anything from the two of you," and so on and so forth serve no vital role other than to paint the picture of the leader as a tyrant and shift the conflict toward their direction.

 - Threats to remove the participants based on the recent conflict without an attempt to resolve it in other ways reinforce the lacking of control and ability in a leader to find a more viable solution to a problem.
 This is a bully tactic and should only be a last resort after all other options have failed.

 - Never say stop acting like children or other derogatory remarks.
-You are lowering yourself to the level of the conflict and thus become unable to maturely handle it.
+You are lowering yourself to the level of the conflict and thus become unable to handle it maturely.

-While these issues work well the fact is conflict is not a fixed issue.
+While these issues work well, the fact is conflict is not a fixed issue.
 It does not always have the same origin or the same regard for each individual.
-I have worked in fields were conflict management meant exploring options way out of the box and trying to relate to the conflict on uncharted levels.
+I have worked in fields where conflict management meant exploring options way out of the box and trying to relate to the conflict on uncharted levels.